saulpw/unzip-http/README.md

 ## Usage

-    unzip-http <url> <filenames..>
+    unzip-http [-l] [-f] [-o] <url> <filenames..>

 Extract <filenames> from a remote .zip at `<url>` to stdout.

-If no filenames given, displays .zip contents (filenames and sizes).

-Each filename can be a wildcard glob; all matching files are concatenated and sent to stdout in zipfile order.
+A filename can be a wildcard glob; all matching files are extracted in this case.

+Specify multiple filenames as distinct arguments (separated with spaces on the command line).

 Note: HTTP server must send `Accept-Ranges: bytes` and `Content-Length` in headers (most do).

+Options:

+- `-l`: List files in remote .zip file (default if no filenames given)
+- `-f`: Recreate folder structure from .zip file when extracting (instead of extracting files to the current directly to the current directory)
+- `-o`: Write files to stdout (if multiple files, concatenate them in zipfile order)

 # Python module `unzip_http`